 The American Morkshire Terrier 'origin' stories vary in according to the description of the Morkshire Terrier and where they came from, but they originated here in the United States.

-The American Morkshire Terrier has been known by a variety of names to include the "Morkshire Terrier," and "Malki," pronounced (Mal-Ki) and "Malkie" pronounced (Mal-Kee) with other variations giving the breed a combination of nicknames.
+The American Morkshire Terrier has been known by a variety of names to include the "Morkshire Terrier," and "Malki," pronounced (Mal-Ki) and "Malkie" pronounced (Mal-Kee) and "Morkie" pronounced (more-Key) with other variations giving the breed a combination of nicknames.
 The name "Morkshire Terrier" and "Malki" were the original names first associated with the Morkshire Terrier when it first appeared in the United States in the late 1998-1990s.
 But the breed who has been around for 50 years and possibly longer has never had an official breed name until now.

 It was in 2017 when we first acquired our Morkshire Terrier a cute a colorful little female, "Sundae".
 I found the breed to be unique, exceptionally intelligent and sweet natured with a coat that I found to be hypoallergenic as I suffer from a host of allergies.